 Have you been told by a hospital staff that the neglect you or a loved one experienced was unintentional?
 Unfortunately, the issue is not about intention.
 The point is finding out if something happened that could have been prevented.
 If this is a thought that has crossed your mind, the next step should be to find out more about hospital negligence and how you could find redress for your trauma.

-Hospital negligence is preventable harm to patients.
-It is an action or decision that led to the deterioration of a patient’s condition while being treated in a hospital.
-It’s about patients’ safety.
+Hospital negligence is caused by a preventable action or decision that led to the deterioration of a patient’s condition while being treated in a hospital.
+It’s about patient safety.
 It is also about the trust families and patients put in the hospital; a trust that was irrevocably damaged.